pyrrhus-ich/CSV_Amazon_Visa/log/readMe.txt

-this file only exist to make sure that the folder will be downloaded to github
+this file only exist to make sure that the folder will be uploaded to github